henrywhite2727/DANDAS/README.md

                            b) It must output the DM density in GeV/cm^3.
                            c) rho_func cannot be a lambda function.

-    v)  plot_axes:  This controls the axes of the annihilation or decay plot output by DANDAS.
+    v)  plot_axes_ann: This controls the axes of the annihilation cross section plot output by DANDAS.
+It should be input as a numpy array of the following form ([x_low, x_high, y_low, y_high]).

+    vi) plot_axes_dec:  This controls the axes of the lifetime limit plot output by DANDAS.
 It should be input as a numpy array of the following form ([x_low, x_high, y_low, y_high]).